-Our assigned a1 Capital score reflects Spar Nord's solid capital position, a relative strength in our assessment of the bank's standalone profile.
-Spar Nord's Common Equity Tier 1 (CET1) capital ratio was 13.9% as of September 2019 and its total capital ratio reached 17.6%.
-These metrics are well above the bank's 2019 regulatory requirements of 9.2% for the CET1 ratio and 12.7% for the total capital ratio, which include both the Danish financial supervisory authority(FSA)'s Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer and an additional 1.0% countercyclical buffer.
-The bank was designated as a systemically important financial institution (SIFI) in January 2019 and will be subject to a fully loaded SIFI buffer of 1%, phased in by December 2020.
-The countercyclical buffer will also increase to 2% as of December 2020.
+Spar Nord's Common Equity Tier 1 (CET1) capital ratio was 15.3% as of March 2020 and its total capital ratio reached 19.0%.
+These metrics are well above the bank's regulatory requirements as of March 2020 of 9.5% for the CET1 ratio and 12.5% for the total capital ratio, which include both the Danish financial supervisory authority (FSA)'s Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer and a 0.5% systemically important financial institution (SIFI) requirement.
+The bank was designated as a SIFI in January 2019 and by December 2020 will be subject to a fully loaded SIFI buffer of 1%.